diffblue/cbmc/doc/cprover-manual/memory-primitives.md

 - `_Bool __CPROVER_w_ok(const void *p, size_t size)`

 At present, both primitives are equivalent as all memory in CBMC is considered both readable and writeable.
-If `p` is the null pointer, the primitives return false.
-If `p` is valid, the primitives return true if the memory segment starting at the pointer has at least the given size, and false otherwise.
-If `p` is neither null nor valid, the semantics is unspecified.
-It is valid to apply the primitive to pointers that point to within a memory object.
-For example:
+The primitives return true if `p` points to a live object and the object that `p` points into extends to at least `size` more bytes.
+Else, an assertion encompassing the primitive will be reported to fail.
+Do not use these primitives in assumptions when `p` can be not valid as such use can yield spurious verification results.

 ```C
 char *p = malloc(10);